kodemore/chocs-parsed-body/README.md

 @app.post("/pets", parsed_body=Pet, strict=True)  # you can also override default strict mode inside the route def create_pet(request: HttpRequest) -> HttpResponse:
+    # You can try to catch exceptions while hydration happens
+    try:
         pet: Pet = request.parsed_body
+    except Exception:
+        pet = None
     assert isinstance(pet, Pet)
     return HttpResponse(json.dumps(asdict(pet)))
 ```

 In the above example we can see that `request.parsed_body` is no longer carrying `chocs.JsonHttpMessage` instead it was transformed into dataclass hinted inside the route definition (`Pet`).

-## Strict mode
+### Strict mode

-Strict mode is using initialiser defined in dataclass.
+Strict mode is using initializer defined in a dataclass.
 Which means the request data
 is simply unpacked and passed to your dataclass, so you have to manually transform
 nested data to dataclasses in order to conform your dataclass interface, for example: